TeamMidnightDust/MidnightControls/CONTRIBUTING.md

 :tada: First of all, thanks for taking time to contribute! :tada:

-The following is a set of guidelines for contributing to midnightcontrols.
+The following is a set of guidelines for contributing to MidnightControls.
 Feel free to propose changes to this document in a pull request.

 **Table of Contents**